MileHacker Logo

 • No specific health-related entry requirements for general tourism.
 Always check latest official government travel advisories closer to your travel date as regulations change.

 • Before travel, consult a healthcare professional.
-They offer personalized recommendations.
+They give personalized recommendations.
 Recommended vaccinations include Hepatitis A and B. Tick-borne encephalitis is suggested if planning time in rural forested areas, especially in spring and summer.

 Entry Information